 Tom House - Info coming soon.

-"Tony" has active bee hives near his home in Hillsboro, Ohio in which he maintains and gathers the honey for his personal use.
-"Tony" is a known beekeeper by the Highland County Sheriff's Office for Bee Swarm Removal.
-"Tony" does not charge for his service of a simple removal of bees from an easily accessible area, such as in a tree branch, or an open outside area unwanted by Highland County, Ohio residents.
+Beekeepers are known by the Highland County Sheriff's Office for Bee Swarm Removal.
+Usually there is no charge for this service of a simple removal of bees from an easily accessible area, such as in a tree branch, or an open outside area unwanted by Highland County, Ohio residents.
 However, if you have bees that are not easily accessible, such as in the walls of your home or attic or crawl spaces, you may want to call a professional bee removal service.

-Below is a swarm of honey bees that "Tony" removed from a front porch in which the owner had called the Highland County Sheriff's Office for assistance.
-The Sheriff's Office gave the owner "Tony's" phone number.
-Within minutes, "Tony" arrived to find this swarm of bees trying to make their nest inside of this outdoor pet house.
-"Tony" simply removed the top of the pet house, took a cardboard box and held it beneath the swarm, then gently bumped the outside of the pet house and all of the bees fell straight down into the cardboard box without incident.
+Below is a swarm of honey bees that was removed from a front porch in which the owner had called the Highland County Sheriff's Office for assistance.
+The Sheriff's Office gave the owner one of the beekeepers phone number on file with their office.
+Within minutes, a beekeeper arrived to find this swarm of bees trying to make their nest inside of this outdoor pet house.
+They were simply removed by taking the top off of the pet house, took a cardboard box and held it beneath the swarm, then gently bumped the outside of the pet house and all of the bees fell straight down into the cardboard box without incident.

 This is only a partial list of our members.